Nucleomics-VIB/benchmarks/storage_speed_test/README.md

 **Note about NA values:** NA (Not Available) appears when file transfers complete in less than 1 second.
 The timing granularity is insufficient to compute an accurate transfer rate.
 This typically occurs with small files (50MB) on fast storage, cached transfers, or same-source-destination copies on fast media.
 NA values are displayed in plots and excluded from statistical calculations.

+**Note:** The lower transfer rate when considering the folder with many small files is due to the overhead of handling many small operations.
+Such situation can be mitigated by creating a tar archive and tansfering it as a single file.

 ## Components

 - **`storage_speed_test.sh`** - Main bash script that runs the benchmark tests